Superpower LLMs with Conversational Agents

 Whereas a chain defines an immediate input/output process, the logic of agents allows a step-by-step thought process.
 The advantage of this step-by-step process is that the LLM can work through multiple reasoning steps or tools to produce a better answer.

 There is still one part of the prompt we still need to discuss.
-The final line is "Thought:{agent_scratchpad}".
+The final line is "Thought:{agent_scratchpad}"

-The agent_scratchpad is where we add every thought or action the agent has already performed.
+is where we add every thought or action the agent has already performed.
 All thoughts and actions (within the current agent executor chain) can then be accessed by the next thought-action-observation loop, enabling continuity in agent actions.

 Conversational ReAct